NumminorihSF/opbeat-react/README.md

 End to end tests: `./node_modules/.bin/gulp test:e2e:react-run`

-<br>Made with ♥️ and ☕️ by Opbeat and our community.
+Made with ♥️ and ☕️ by Opbeat and our community.